Kincaid7/AHK-AutoGrayscale/README.md

 Go to the Triggers tab → Click New...

-Begin the task: On On Logon
+Begin the task: At Logon

+Click New Again...

-Begin the task: At Unlock
+Begin the task: At Workstation Unlock

+_Ensure enabled is checked_

 ⚙️ **Step 3: Add an Action**